 Awards Committee: selects the recipients of the IRI Medal and the IRI Achievement Award for approval by the Board.

 Board of Directors: oversees the management of IRI as the governing board and are elected by the voting representatives of the association.

-Board of Editors: oversee the publications of the Institute, primarily the Research-Technology Management (RTM) journal.
+Board of Editors: oversee the publications of the Interchange, primarily the Research-Technology Management (RTM) journal.
 The Board is also responsible for RTM article review and for selecting the recipient of the Maurice Holland Award, presented to the author of the best paper published in RTM the previous year.

 IRI Spokesperson: available to speak to media on as needed basis reinforcing goals and mission of IRI in general.

 IRI Growth Council: promotes membership in IRI, investigates the eligibility of new prospects and recommends to the Board those considered desirable for invitation to membership

 Nominating Committee: solicits nominations for Vice Chairman and new members of the Board of Directors and determines nominees’ willingness to serve.